Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Quite a few of them crossed the line from stereotype to offensive stereotype — e.g. a German character named "Blitzkrieger".
 All Germans Are Nazis, indeed.

-- Defensor, a Spanish-speaking conquistador-styled hero from Brazil, was plainly the result of writers not even trying.
+- Defensor, a conquistador-styled hero from Argentina, was plainly the result of writers not even trying.

 - Sweet Christmas!
 Marvel's very own, shirt open to the waist, huge afro-haired, jive-talking blaxploitation character Power Man!
 He tends to be a lot less over-the-top in recent Marvel titles, although the MAX series Cage went even further into blaxploitation than the original, which led to it being declared Canon Discontinuity.